 Typically full-time domestic and international master’s students in research-based programs will receive $7,500/year (to be disbursed in 3 equal term payments) for the defined length of the graduate program; full-time domestic and international doctoral students in research-based programs will receive $13,500/year (to be disbursed in 3 equal term payments) for the defined length of the graduate program.
 Funding will be deposited to the student account at the beginning of each eligible term.
 Graduate fellowship funding will be adjusted if a student receives Tri-Council external scholarship funds or OGS, QEII-GSST.
 In lieu of a graduate fellowship, students will receive a DGS Excellence Scholarship (DGS Excellence Scholarship replaces Graduate Fellowships for scholarship recipients).

-Note: CGS Doctoral Scholarship ($35,000), Vanier Doctoral Scholarship ($50,000) and Ontario Trillium Scholarship ($40,000) recipients are not eligible to receive a Dean of Graduate Studies Excellence Scholarship.
+Note: Recipients of the CGS Doctoral Scholarship ($35,000) and Vanier Doctoral Scholarship ($50,000) are not eligible to receive a Dean of Graduate Studies Excellence Scholarship.

 Full-time international master’s and doctoral students in research-based programs will receive $6,500/year (to be disbursed in 3 equal term payments) for the defined length of the graduate program.
 This funding is to assist in reducing the international tuition fees.
 This is in addition to the Graduate Fellowship.
 International full-time funded graduate students are not eligible to receive the International Fellowship funding for the term they are approved for Final Stage Status.